-Annemessex-Manokin complex Elkton sandy loam
+Soils: Annemessex-Manokin complex

-Askecksy loamy sand Elkton silt loam
+Askecksy loamy sand

-Corsica mucky loam Fluvaquents
+Corsica mucky loam

+Elkton sandy loam

+Elkton silt loam

+Fluvaquents

 Crosiadore silt loam Othello and Kentuck soils

-Elkton loam Othello silt loam

-Elkton mucky silt loam Quindocqua silt loam
+Elkton loam Othello silt loam Elkton mucky silt loam Quindocqua silt loam

-Askecksy loamy sand Corsica mucky loam Crosiadore silt loam Elkton loam

 Description: These are poor and very poorly drained, medium textured soils that have a fine-textured subsoil.
 They are generally found in broad upland flats, depressions, and swales.
 Slopes are 0 to 2%.
 Ponding may occur after heavy rains, and high water table may limit access from December through May.
 Fluvaquents are labeled in the Dorchester County survey, and may become part of a named soil series as newer soil surveys are published.
 These soils may have seasonal limitations for wetness, but the firm subsoils may allow mechanical operations, particularly with low-impact equipment, that allows them to be managed with intensive forestry methods.